RAID Array Data Recovery

 CDR shall always provide a fixed price quotation in advance of receiving any RAID array.
 This quotation will cover all eventualities, and will not increase once the RAID array or server is received.

 CDR offers data recovery services to a timescale that you require.
 It is also possible for CDR to send out a technician to your building to examine the RAID array.
-Moreover, ahead of any payment CDR will send you a file listing detailing the recovery, it is only once you have approved this file listing that payment is requested.
-This way we ensure that recovery is successful on your terms.
+Moreover, ahead of any payment CDR will send you a file listing detailing what data has been extracted during, it is only once you have received this file listing that payment is requested.

 Understanding RAID arrays